Things to Do at Al-Fateh Grand Mosque

 Tips & Advice

-Dress modestly with long pants and long sleeves; women should bring a headscarf.
-The mosque provides abayas and headscarves for visitors if needed.
+Dress modestly with long sleeves and pants; women should bring a headscarf.
+Abayas are provided at the entrance if needed

-Photography is generally allowed in most areas, but be respectful and ask permission before photographing people, especially during prayer times.
+Photography is generally permitted in designated areas, but always ask permission and avoid taking photos during prayer times

 Tours & Activities at Al-Fateh Grand Mosque